utshina/uefi-simple/README.md

 ## Compilation and testing

-Issue the following to compile the application and test it in QEMU:
+If using Visual Studio, just press `F5` to have the application compiled and launched in the QEMU emulator.

+If not using Visual Studio, issue the following from a command prompt:

 `make qemu`

-The Makefile will download the current version of the EDK2 UEFI firmware and run your application against it in an virtual UEFI environment.
+Note that in both cases, the debug process will download the current version of the EDK2 UEFI firmware and run your application against it in the QEMU virtual UEFI environment.
-If the download fails, check http://tianocore.sourceforge.net/wiki/OVMF.
+In case the download fails, you can manually download the latest from: http://tianocore.sourceforge.net/wiki/OVMF and extract the `OVMF.fd` in the top directory.